opensumi/docs/docs/develop/how-to-design-module.en.md

 > When you first start to learn about OpenSumi module coding, we recommend that you look at OpenSumi first to see if there is any type of functionality or layout, and then refer to the source code to do the relevant coding.
 This can be accomplished with half the effort.

-To start with basic needs, module coding can be generally divided into the following two categories:
+To start with basic needs, module coding can be generally divided into following two categories:

-- Functional requirements based on view
+- Functional requirements based on a view
 - Demand based on service capability

-### Functional Requirements Based on View
+### Functional Requirements Based on a View

 The first step for all view requirements is to create a view, and in the OpenSumi framework, the steps to create a view can be divided into two steps.